Govcraft/acton-ern/README.md

-  # acton-eid
+  # acton-ern

   ## Overview

-  The `acton-eid` crate provides a Rust-based implementation for handling Acton Resource Names (Arns), enabling the generation, parsing, and management of Arns within the Acton framework.
+  The `acton-ern` crate provides a Rust-based implementation for handling Acton Resource Names (Arns), enabling the generation, parsing, and management of Arns within the Acton framework.
 This crate is designed to support cloud-native Acton-based solutions by offering robust, type-safe, and efficient ERN (Entity Resource Name) management capabilities.
 The functionality includes constructing, parsing, validating, and manipulating Arns according to the specified hierarchical structure used within various services.

   ## Acton Resource Name (ERN (Entity Resource Name)) System